arfeo/go-api/README.md

 }
 ```

-Specify the actual database connection settings and TCP settings into `config.json`.
-Say it will be `"tcp_host": "8100"` and `"tcp_port": ""`.
+Specify the actual database connection settings and TCP settings.
+Say the last ones are `"tcp_host": "8100"` and `"tcp_port": ""`.

-Open `main.go` and put the next lines to it:
+Edit `main.go` by putting the next lines to it:

 ```go
 package main